 Niamh Nic Daeid

-Prof Niamh Nic Daeid is Director of Research at the Centre for Anatomy and Human Identification and Director of the Leverhulme Research Centre for Forensic Science, with over 22 years' experience in the international field of forensic chemistry.
+Prof Niamh Nic Daeid is Director of the Leverhulme Research Centre for Forensic Science, with over 25 years experience in the international field of forensic chemistry.